-Dr Bisset welcomes proposals from prospective doctoral students with an interest in transitional justice, international criminal law and international children's rights.
+Dr Bisset welcomes proposals from prospective doctoral students with an interest in transitional justice, international criminal law, international human rights law and international children's rights.

 - Bisset, A., ed.
 (2016) Blackstone's international human rights documents.
 10th edition.
 Blackstone's Statute Series.
 Oxford University Press, Oxford, pp504.
 ISBN 9780198768302